Ooid growth: Uniqueness of time-invariant, smooth shapes in 2D: The model and the main results

-whole along the curve $\Gamma$.
-Note, that the steady state shape is independent of $c_3$ as it scales solely the time and cannot be reconstructed by pure observation of $\Gamma^*$.
-In further work we intend to investigate the question, whether the parameter pair $(c_1,c_2)$ can be reproduced just from the observation of a steady state shape (in case it exists)?
-In this paper we demonstrate, that among smooth, convex curves any steady state shape must possess D2 symmetry and for a given parameter pair $(c_1,c_2)$ this shape is unique, thus the answer for the question is positive.
+Note that $\Gamma^*$ is independent of $c_3$ as it scales solely the time and cannot be reconstructed by pure observation of the shape.
+In \cite{Sipos2018} it is demonstrated, that although the friction term contains orthogonal affinity, ellipses are not invariant solutions.
+In this paper we show that among smooth, convex curves any time-invariant shape under the above-defined flow must possess $D_2$ symmetry (i.e. its symmetry group is generated by a non-square rectangle).
+Furthermore, for a given parameter pair $(c_1,c_2)$ the invariant shape is unique.